rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/321_onboarding-a-device.md

       </tbody>
    </table>

 3. Click **Add device**.
-   {{%notice note%}}
    On clicking <b>Add device</b>, a script is copied to your clipboard.
-This script is valid for 10 minutes.
 You can run this script to set up the device.
 For more information, see [Setting Up your Device](/3_how-tos/32_device-management/321_onboarding-a-device/#setting-up-your-device).
+   {{%notice note%}}
+   The copied script is valid only for 10 minutes.
    {{%/notice%}}
 {{% /tab %}}